act-rules/act-rules.github.io/_rules/SC4-1-2-iframe-unique-name.md

 #### Passed example 5

-`iframes` having the same `title` within a given document tree, but one of them is not exposed to assistive technologies.
+`iframe` having the same `title` within a given document tree, but one of them is not included in the accessibility tree.

 ```html
 <iframe aria-hidden='true' title="List of Contributors" src="../test-assets/SC4-1-2-iframe-unique-name-doc1.html">